markagreen/groundswell_indicators/accessibility/README.md

 Identifiers](https://www.ordnancesurvey.co.uk/products/os-open-toid)
 (TOIDs) rather than UPRNs.
 UPRNs are nested within TOIDs, since UPRNs will give each unique property and TOIDs give the unique building.
-For example, a tower block or student halls accomodation will have many UPRNs for the same TOID/building (e.g., Crown Place student halls at the University of Liverpool (UK) has ~1200 UPRNs for a single TOID).
+For example, a tower block or student halls accommodation will have many UPRNs for the same TOID/building (e.g., Crown Place student halls at the University of Liverpool (UK) has ~1200 UPRNs for a single TOID).
 Through using TOIDs, we reduce the number of computations on the assumption that